Bureau-THETA/qtbengine/bin/quantb/README.md

 Once Java is installed, you can set up QuanTB in a few steps:

-1. Download the latest `quantb_installer.jar` from the (https://github.com/YourOrg/QuanTB/releases) page.
+1. Download the latest `quantb_installer.jar` from the (https://github.com/Bureau-THETA/qtbengine/blob/main/bin/quantb/quantb_installer.jar) page.
 2. Open a terminal (Command Prompt on Windows, Terminal on macOS/Linux).
-3. Run the installer:
+3. Run the installer

+After installation run quantb-5.0.0.0.exe for Windows, or QuanTB.command for Mac or Linux

 ## License